What we need to stay well

 Emotional connection means having a relationship where we are accepted by another person in a way in which lets us be ourselves.
 This could be with a relative, partner, friend, neighbour or even a pet.

 Making emotional connections can be difficult and take effort to maintain.
 Try phoning a friend or relative once a week, join a new group to meet new people or think about having a pet if you are able to.
 If you are struggling to meet new people, ask about groups in your local library or visit the Meet Up Mondays website for more information.
+You can also self-refer to our Explore Together telephone support service for help finding events and activities you can join in with.

 Movement